BDC Hamburger Icon

 Open row

-When you start a new business, you may consider hiring an outside marketing agency to create and execute a marketing plan, so you can concentrate on running the company.
-While brand-building marketing agencies can be excellent partners, an in-house marketing team brings immediate and long-term benefits – if you can afford one.
+When you start a new business, you may consider hiring an outside company to create and execute a marketing plan, allowing you to concentrate on running the organization.
+While traditional and digital marketing agencies can be excellent brand-building partners, an in-house marketing team brings immediate and long-term benefits — if you can afford one.

 Marketing is crucial to business success, so take care when building an effective in-house marketing team.
-We’ll explore four tips for making smart decisions about who you hire and how best to use their talents.
+We’ll share four tips for making smart decisions about who you hire and how best to use their talents and highlight the technology your in-house marketing team will need.

 Tips for building a strong in-house marketing team

-Just like building a sales team and amassing a strong accounting and finance team, creating a high-performing marketing team can help steer your business toward growth and success.
+Like building a sales team and amassing a strong accounting and finance team, creating a high-performing in-house marketing team can help steer your business toward growth and success.
 Consider the following four tips when building your in-house marketing team.

 1. Balance your marketing team’s workload with agency responsibilities.

-Once in place, an in-house team is well-equipped to present your business’s best elements to customers and stakeholders.
-No one knows the company quite like they do.
+Once in place, an in-house marketing team is well-equipped to present your business’s best elements to customers and stakeholders.
+After all, no one knows a company quite like its employees.

-The problem is that some business owners create an in-house team and immediately fire all their agencies.
-But then the new team can’t handle the workload right away, and the marketing quality suffers.
+However, some business owners create an in-house team and immediately fire all the agencies they’ve been working with.
+This decision creates massive problems because the new in-house team likely can’t handle the workload immediately and marketing quality will suffer.

-• What can an outside agency do to make their jobs easier?
+• What can an outside agency do to make in-house team members’ jobs easier?

-• What skills or tasks do you need to outsource at this point?
+• What skills or tasks should you outsource or continue outsourcing?

-• Assign responsibilities.
-Decide what the agency will handle and what your team will handle.
+• Assign marketing responsibilities: Decide what the agency will handle and what your in-house team will handle.

-• Figure out how decisions will be made.
-For example, you may decide that the agency is in charge of specific areas; maybe they’ll need approvals only from the executive team but will communicate with the marketing team.
-Or you could have the agency report to the marketing team, with your in-house marketing lead making the final approvals.
+• Determine how marketing decisions will be made: You’ll create the ideal scenario for your business.
+For example, you may decide that the agency is in charge of specific areas.
+They’ll seek decision approvals from the executive team and communicate with the marketing team.
+You may prefer that the agency reports directly to the marketing team, placing your in-house marketing team in charge of all final approvals.

-• Have a point of contact.
-Designate a marketing team member to interface with the agency, getting up to speed on previous campaigns, results and planned campaigns.
-If your eventual plan is to transition to your in-house team alone, they’ll need to know what additional responsibilities they’ll have after the agency is phased out.
+• Assign a point of contact for agency communications: Designate a marketing team member to interface with the agency and get up to speed on previous campaigns, results and planned campaigns.
+If you plan to transition to an in-house team only, team members must understand their additional responsibilities after the agency is phased out.

 Did You Know?Did you know